aiven/terraform-provider-aiven/docs/resources/clickhouse_grant.md

 ### Required

-- `project` (String) Identifies the project this resource belongs to.
+- `project` (String) The name of the project this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.
-- `service_name` (String) Specifies the name of the service that this resource belongs to.
+- `service_name` (String) The name of the service that this resource belongs to.
 To set up proper dependencies please refer to this variable as a reference.
 Changing this property forces recreation of the resource.

 ### Optional